1. Overview

 5. Conclusion

-In this article, we saw how to invoke a SOAP web service in Java using JAX-WS RI and the wsimport utility for Java 8 as well as 11.
+In this article, we demonstrate how to consume a SOAP web service in Java using JAX-WS RI and the wsimport utility for Java 11.